Search

 • Accommodation of residents by condominiums under the human rights code of ontario;

-• Entry into units to carry out corporate objects (ie. Fire inspections, hoarding/storage, repairs to common elements etc.);
+• Entry into units to carry out corporate objects (ie. fire inspections, hoarding/storage, repairs to common elements etc.);

 • Disputes concerning maintenance and or damage/repairs to units or common elements;